 The Group of Seven (G7) intends to freeze Russian assets even after the end of Russia’s war against Ukraine.
-Nikkei, a Japanese agency, reported this on October 22, citing undisclosed G7 sources.
+Nikkei, a Japanese news agency, reported this on October 22, citing undisclosed G7 sources.

 Approximately two-thirds (300 billion dollars) of the Russian sovereign assets that were immobilized following the outbreak of a full-scale conflict are held by European countries.
-The is hesitant to confiscate assets outright but has devised an idea to use windfall profits for Ukraine’s defense and reconstruction needs.
+The European Union is hesitant to confiscate assets outright but has devised an idea to use windfall profits for Ukraine’s defense and reconstruction needs.

 According to the draft prepared this year by Italy, the G7 leaders will release a joint declaration in October saying “Russia’s assets will remain frozen until Russia ends its aggressive behavior and pays for damage it has done to Ukraine.”